tn-aixpa/digitalhub-sdk-runtime-modelserve/data/modules/dbt/README.md

-# DBT module for digitalhub-core
+# Dbt module for digitalhub-core

-Digitalhub DBT runtime to execute functions for DBT.
+Digitalhub Dbt runtime to execute functions for Dbt.